jensenr30/FractalMap/README.md

 FractalMap
 =========

-This is a program is in early development.
+This is an open source program in early development.

 The point of this program/game is to allow the user/player to explore a world that has infinite precision.
 It is our goal to make a map that is made up of a linked block structure that becomes more and more detailed as the user "zooms into" the map.